mregydev/UIAdapterX/README.md

 - In mainapp run <code>npm run start</code>

 # How frontend-lib work
-- Based on passed enviroment variable <b> UIType </b> , webpack determines which library to include
+- Based on passed enviroment variable <b> UIType </b> , webpack determines which library to include , and in the final bundles in includes only choosed ui library related packages
 - To ensure all componenets in the different ui libraries use unified props we are including adapters for each ui library and so in this case if we changed ui library , it will not affect running project using our componenets cause they use same props and in this case our change will be backward compatible for sure
 ![Support Multiple UI (1)](https://github.com/mregydev/MultipleUIExample/assets/28675823/b1d52470-01fe-48ac-915f-0e9d25d05ab7)